Tu1026/Java-Budget-Managment-App/README.md

 data operation methods to happen within the GuiData class, so the MainFrame class now has no knowledge of what happens to the data.

-***The UML class diagram for the overall project is added to the root of this project starter
+***The UML class diagram for the overall project is added to the root of this project starter.